IC-Kryptonic/Video-Canister/src/video_canister_package/README.md

 We do not warrant flawless functionality of this package and do not bear the reponsibility of any (financial) damage caused by using it.

+This package is published under the MIT license (see repository for details).

 # ic-video-storage

 JavaScript and TypeScript library to easily store and stream videos using the [Internet Computer](https://dfinity.org/).